learn-co-curriculum/recursion-lab/README.md

 Arrays are another type of recursive data structure.
 This is because properties of an array generally can be thought of as combination of the properties of a subarray and a final element.

-1. Given an array and an index, write a recursive function to add up the elements of an array
+1. Given an array and an index, write a recursive function to add up the elements of an array.
-2. Write a recursive function to find the largest integer in an array
+2. Write a recursive function to find the largest integer in an array.
-3. Write out the function include to see if an array includes a given element
+3. Write out the function to see if an array includes a given element.